 Producer is the role played by those persons or client systems that provide the information to be preserved.
 This can include other OAISes or internal OAIS persons or systems.
-A Producer creates a Submission Information Package (SIP) and submits it to the Archive where it is processed into an Archival Information Package (AIP).
+A Producer creates a Submission Information Package(s) (SIPs) and submits it to the Archive where it is processed into one or more Archival Information Packages (AIPs).

-A Consumer is the role played by those persons, or client systems, who interact with OAIS services to find preserved information of interest and to access that information in detail.
-A consumer receives a Dissemination Information Package (DIP) from the Archive.
+A Consumer is the role played by those persons, or client systems, who interact with OAIS services to find preserved information of interest and to access that information.
+A Consumer receives a Dissemination Information Package(s) (DIP) from the Archive.

-2.2 OAIS FUNCTIONAL ENTITY
+2.2 OAIS FUNCTIONAL ENTITIES

-Within an OAIS (archive), an OAIS Functional Entity is an entity responsible for a function that is required to ensure the reliable operation of a specific part of an Open Archive Information System (OAIS).
+Within an OAIS (Archive), an OAIS Functional Entity is an entity responsible for an operational function in a specific part of an Open Archive Information System (OAIS).
 The OAIS functional entities include Access, Administration, Archival Storage, Data Management, Ingest, and Preservation Planning.
-The OAIS

-Interoperability Framework, being based on the OAIS model, has two additional functional entities the Archive Abstraction Layer and the Analytics Platform.
+The OAIS Interoperability Framework, being based on the OAIS Reference Model, has two additional functional entities the Archive Abstraction Layer and the Analytics Platform.